LTH-image

 • XML-based storage on file

-JGrafchart is used in our laboratory exercises on logical sequence control and batch control as well as in the Grafchart for Industrial Automation project.
-It has also been used within the EU/GROWTH project CHEM for control in process industry, the EU FR7 project ROSETTA for robotic assembly, and several master's theses for example for modeling or code generation.
+JGrafchart is used in our laboratory exercises on logical sequence control and batch control as well as in several research projects, for example, Grafchart for Industrial Automation and PRACE.
+It has also been used within the EU/GROWTH project CHEM for control in process industry, the EU FR7 project ROSETTA for robotic assembly, and several master's theses, for example, for modeling or code generation.
+DFKI has used it to implement the coordination of several demonstrators with real industrial equipment.
+Finally, there are a few cases where it is used for live industrial control, for example, myvision MANUFACTO (video on YouTube) (description).

 JGrafchart is available for download as freeware.
 The included documentation for the latest version is also available online.